secretstartups/handbook/campaigns/index.html.md

    - What webinars/tech demos/workshops were run?
 Or are planned?
    - What new content was developed/launched?
    - Potential optimizations based on performance
-* **Campaign Analysis**: Campaign Manager provides analysis of campaign metrics 3 months in
+* **Campaign Analysis**: Campaign Manager provides analysis of campaign metrics 6 months in
    - Check quarter over quarter performance

 *Because of the global nature of the GitLab team, schedules can be difficult to manage to ensure everyone can attend.
 For the Kickoff Call, the following team members are to be prioritized for attendance (because they are key contributors to the initial deliverables that are dependencies for other teams).*

 ## How do we measure performance??
 {: #campaign-performance .gitlab-purple}
-We leverage multi-touch attribution reporting in Sisense to help us understand which campaigns, activities, and channels drive the best results, with a goal of SAO and Pipeline.
+We leverage multi-touch attribution reporting in Sisense and Tableau to help us understand which campaigns, activities, and channels drive the best results, with a goal of SAO and Pipeline.
 We review these metrics at a segment/region breakout level, as well as reviewing overall campaign metrics with the campaign core teams to identify optimization opportunities to maximize results.

 Our dashboards are owned and managed by the Marketing Strategy and Performance team.
 [Learn more in the Bizible Handbook >>](/handbook/marketing/marketing-operations/bizible)